Mississippi News

 “That’s not right,” Miles said after hearing about the patients’ stories.
 “I was in OB-GYN (obstetrics and gynecology), and that’s not how we do things.”

-Endometriosis is a painful that occurs when tissue similar to that which normally lines the inside of the uterus grows outside the uterus.
+Endometriosis is a painful condition that occurs when tissue similar to that which normally lines the inside of the uterus grows outside the uterus.
 When Jordan was a young teen, her doctor prescribed her a contraceptive that helps control the growth of the tissue and the pain associated with it.

 But after two surgical procedures in subsequent years, Jordan, then a full-time college student with a part-time job, was struggling to pay off her bill at the clinic.

-One day in 2017, the same year she had her laparoscopy, she received a letter from her doctor via certified mail at her 's home — and was startled by the method of delivery.
+One day in 2017, the same year she had her laparoscopy, she received a letter from her doctor via certified mail at her family’s home — and was startled by the method of delivery.

-The letter said that unless she was able to pay off her balance, which she remembers as being less than $2,000, she would be unable to come to her upcoming appointment.
+The letter said that unless she was able to pay off her balance, which she remembers as being less than $2,000, she would be unable to come to her upcoming scheduled appointment.
 She had been expecting to get refills of her prescription at that visit.

 “I called them up at the office and said, ‘Look, I cannot stop my birth control — (my doctor) has me on a particular birth control that makes my endometriosis not flare, and I can’t just stop taking it,’” Jordan, who is now 26, said.

-She said her doctor had also prescribed her an antidepressant her father's death — another reason why money was tight for her family at the time.
+She said her doctor had also prescribed her an antidepressant following her father’s death — another reason why money was tight for her family at the time.

 Clinic employees didn’t offer her a payment plan and said her balance had to be paid in full to continue seeing her doctor.
 Jordan said she then wrote her doctor a letter and mailed it to him.
 Days and weeks passed, and she never heard back.